Frenotomy (Release of Tongue Tie)

 What do I need to do after the procedure?

 The following is very important to ensure good healing and to prevent recurrence of the tongue tie.
-A wound in the body will eventually heal by “contraction” – a normal process that pulls the edges together.
+Any wound will eventually heal by “contraction” – a normal process that pulls the edges together.
 Our goal is to mold the tissue of the floor of the mouth so that it heals flatter with better tongue extension.
-There will always be a small band under the tongue where the lining of the mouth heals, but by doing this massage for two weeks after frenotomy you will get a much better result.
+There will always be a small band under the tongue where the lining of the mouth heals – this is normal and does not mean that the tie has come back.
+But doing the massage will give a much better result.

-This massage should be done 3 times a day for about 10 seconds each time, pausing at the end of the stretch with the tongue lifted up.
-Don’t worry if you don’t follow that schedule exactly, but do your best to do this during the healing process over the first two weeks.
+This massage should be done at twice a day for about 10-15 seconds each time, pausing at the end of the stretch with the tongue lifted up.
+Don’t worry if you don’t follow that schedule exactly, but do your best to do this during the healing process over the first two weeks, to keep the tongue tie from coming back.
+Watch the video at the bottom of this page to see the correct technique.

 You can also help your baby improve their sucking by having them do exercises during this healing period.
 Place your finger in their mouth and let them suck on it.
 Then slowly pull it out, letting them pull against you (like a tug of war game!).
 This strengthens the tongue and lips, and will improve feeding in general.